dudley2y/discord-general-bot/README.md

         message person that user joined
 ```

-### message service v2 <- in progress
+### message service v2 -> Done (Current)
 The user can opt into whoever they want notified, ideally be server independent

 Preprocess:
 Member can use command  `-notifyMe [user] ` to add a user to their notify list

 ```
-1. check if user is in server
+1. check if user is in server and user is not self
 2. check if user.id is in database, if not add to database
-3. add user to Member's id to user's reciever list
+3. check if member is already in list, if not then add member.id to users recieve list
 ```

 Algorithm
 ```
 1. recieve user joined call
+2. see if user is in notification database
-2. for all recievers of user send message
+3. for all recievers of user send message
 ```

 database structure
 ```
     User:
-        recievers:
+        recievers: ## everyone that gets a message when user joins a call
             1.
             2.
     User: